rohan-paul/Awesome-JavaScript-Interviews/Node-Express/passport-authentication-middleware.md

 All requests needing authentication pass through a middleware that checks the provided token and allows the request only if the token is verified

+**In serializeUser** passport attaches the profile information to req.user.
+This occurs as a direct result of the serializeUser() and deserializeUser() functions. - https://hackernoon.com/passportjs-the-confusing-parts-explained-edca874ebead

+**In deserializeUser()**, the first argument is an id which is the same id that was passed in done(null, user.id) of serializeUser(). deserializeUser() then makes a request to our DB to find the full profile information for the user and then calls done(null, user).
+This is where the user profile is attached to the request handler at req.user.
+Then finally after all this occurs, the user is routed back to the /login/google/return route handler where we can finally access the user profile information on req.user. - https://hackernoon.com/passportjs-the-confusing-parts-explained-edca874ebead